halfa/alambic/README.md

   - improve autocompletion
   - provide a guide (En/Fr) for contributors
-  - fix bad behavior when using Gnome's 'Darck theme'
+  - fix bad behavior when using Gnome's 'Dark theme'

 The Team
 --------